 What kind of Canada maps should you buy?

-I used many different maps over the years, everything from paper maps to Backroad Mapbook maps on my handheld GPS, to phone apps.
-I know what works and what doesn’t work.
+I have used many different Canada topo maps over the years; from paper maps to Backroad Mapbook maps on my Garmin GPS, and travel apps on my phone.

 Topo maps come in a range of scales.
-Most of the topo map sheets are in 1:250,000 and 1:50,000 scale.
-For some areas, you can get maps as detailed as 1:2,500, but that’s not everywhere in the backcountry.
+Most of the topo map sheets are in 1:250,000 and 1:50,000 scales.
+For some areas, you can get maps as detailed as 1:2,500, but they are not available for all the regions in the backcountry.

 Commercial Canada Maps